tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/7-W_DdacGqA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 <p></p>
-<p>However, the plywood were not cut through, and we had to both reduce the speed and increase the power: <strong>speed=0.8, power=80, PPI/Hz=1000</strong>.
+<p>However, the plywood was not cut through, and we had to both reduce the speed and increase the power: <strong>speed=0.8, power=80, PPI/Hz=1000</strong>.
 We executed the cut twice, so the cut was a bit messy.
 The outcome is not perfect, but it's fine.</p>
 <p>The result of the second test:</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/laser-4.jpg" class="img-fluid w-100"/>
 <p></p>